18F/2015-foia-hub/docs/README.md

 ## FOIA Docs

+To read the docs, visit [FOIA Hub on Read the Docs](http://foia-hub.readthedocs.org/).

+To build the docs locally, follow the instructions below.

-This folder contains doc that can be build using [Sphinx](http://sphinx-doc.org/index.html).
+This folder contains docs that are built using [Sphinx](http://sphinx-doc.org/index.html).

  To view the docs, run the following commands:
 ```